levontumanyan/ragging-my-brain/README.md

 - we take the `.md` files then chunk them.
 We do this for embedding later to be easier.
 Embedding is taking these chunks and creating vectors with floats.
 - theoretically we could take one file and embed that or take all the file's contents and make one vector out of it. but that wouldn't be effective at capturing the info.
 - we cannot pass embeddings to the llm. we have to retrieve the text back and pass that.
 - the embedding model used to embed a question should be the same as the one that is used to embed your document store text chunks.
+Embedding models define the "semantic coordinate system".
+Keep it consistent.

 Rag creation pipeline workflow: